 Consulting for handling lithium ion batteries - from placing on the market to disposal

 When dealing with lithium-ion batteries, there is a lot to consider: Do you place lithium-ion batteries on the market?
-Are you obligated to take-back the batteries at the end of their lives?
-Maybe from many countries with different laws and regulations?
-Our expert team is happy to consult and train you regarding all topics around lithium-ion batteries.
+Are you required to take back the batteries at the end of their lives?
+Does this involve different countries with different laws and regulations?
+Our expert team is happy to consult and train you regarding all aspects of lithium-ion batteries.

-Optimizing your processes when dealing with end of life li-ion batteries
+Optimising your processes when dealing with end-of-life li-ion batteries

-We develop concepts for an intelligent and efficient closed-loop circulation of your lithium-ion batteries
+We develop plans for an intelligent and efficient closed-loop circulation of your lithium-ion batteries

-We optimize your process structure, from placing on the market to taking back of batteries
+We optimise your process structure, from placing batteries on the market to taking them back

-We are glad to set up an individual concept with you at your site
+We are glad to set up an individual plan with you at your site

-Compliance of legal requirements for disposal of batteries
+Compliance with legal requirements for the disposal of batteries

 We consult you about regulatory standards when placing lithium-ion batteries on the market

-We inform you about current legal requirements for the taking back of industry batteries and show you potential solutions for take-back
+We inform you about current legal requirements for the take-back of industry batteries and show you potential solutions for take-back

-We are glad to train you on-site or comfortable online
+We will be happy to train you on-site or provide convenient online training

 We train companies based